 Don't Miss the Spring

-From the day my husband received a terminal diagnosis, I was oblivious to almost everything in life except the dire dailiness of the race against death.
+From the day my husband received a terminal diagnosis early in April one year, I was oblivious to almost everything happening in life except the dire dailiness of an unwinnable race against death.
 A few months after he died, an acquaintance asked me about some event that happened during the three months of his illness.
 Without much thought, I answered, “Oh, I missed the spring that year.”
-In truth, I have little recollection of anything during that time except coming and going from the hospital each day and my inner struggle to reconcile my faith the certainty of a bleak medical reality.
+In truth, I have little recollection of anything during that time except my inner struggle to reconcile my faith with the certainty of a bleak medical reality.

-Though we endure the trials and tests of grief, when at last the worst of grief has run its course, much like the spring, life begins to move forward again in new, unexpected ways, more beautiful than everr before, “I will give you your rains in their season, and the land shall yield its produce, and the trees of the field shall yield their fruit” (Leviticus 26:4).
+Despite all the trials and tests of life, when at last the worst is over, much like the return of spring each year, life begins to move forward again, often in new, unexpected ways, more beautiful than ever before, “I will give you your rains in their season, and the land shall yield its produce, and the trees of the field shall yield their fruit” (Leviticus 26:4).

-Wherever you are in your life, wherever you are in your grief, the promise of spring is about hope and renewal.
+Wherever you are in your life, wherever you are in your grief, the promise of spring is about hope and new life.
+During the journey of Lent, the grace of God leads us from sadness to sorrow to triumphant joy.
 Don’t miss the spring.

 He changes times and seasons….he gives wisdom to the wise and knowledge to those who have understanding.